amarinkovic/amarinkovic.github.io/_posts/2022-09-24-diamond-subgraph.md

 ## Setting up the project

-Hopefully, it goes without saying you should refer to the official docs on how to get started with developing subgraphs, but I will be outlining some of the kee steps in the process.
-One of the things you will need, is the `graph-cli` which you will use to boot strap the empty project and then build up from there.
+You should definitelly refer to the official docs, on how to get started with developing subgraphs, but I will outline some of the key steps of the process.
+One of the things you will need to begin with, is the `graph-cli` which you will use to bootstrap the empty project and then build up from there.
 Use this command to install it:

 ```zsh
 yarn global add @graphprotocol/graph-cli